News

 12 November 2025

-Balvinder Dhillon, who graduated with an MEng in Biomedical Engineering this year, has again won the Global Undergraduate Award for Engineering, having won the same award last year.
+Balvinder Dhillon, who graduated with an MEng in Biomedical Engineering this year, has once again won the Global Undergraduate Award for Engineering — having also received the honour last year.

-The Global Undergraduate Awards, also known as the 'Junior Nobel Prize', is the worlds-leading recognition programme of undergraduate work.
-Winners can see their work reach a wider audience and make new connections in academia and industry.
+The Global Undergraduate Awards, often nicknamed the ‘Junior Nobel Prize’, is the world’s leading programme for recognising exceptional undergraduate work.
+Winning entries gain international visibility, and recipients benefit from new connections across academia and industry.

-This year’s awards received 3567 submissions from 352 universities in 99 countries, making Balvinder’s project in the top 1%.
+This year’s awards received 3,567 submissions from 352 universities across 99 countries, placing Balvinder’s project in the top 1%.

 Balvinder is one of only two people in the history of the awards to achieve two consecutive wins, and the only person from the Engineering category to do so.

-She was excited to report that at the awards ceremony in Dublin, Ireland on Tuesday 11th November, former Deputy Prime Minister of Ireland, Simon Coveney told her that he is “very excited to see what I get up to in the future and was very impressed by the double wins.”
+She was thrilled to share that at the awards ceremony in Dublin on Tuesday 11th November, former Deputy Prime Minister of Ireland, Simon Coveney, told her he was “very excited to see what I get up to in the future” and “very impressed by the double win.”

-Balvinder is currently studying Human and Biological Robotics at Imperial College London.
+Balvinder is currently studying an MSc in Human and Biological Robotics at Imperial College London.

 | Contact: | Ayden Wilkes |